15LucasAlves/Analise-de-Repositorio/README.md

 **SceneMainMenu.cs**

 	Create the Main menu background and adds the “Play”, “Load” ,“Quit” buttons.
 Makes it possible to click the buttons.

 **ScenePlay.cs**

-		Create the Game background as well as add some buttons and other important trackers / Labels.
+	Creates the Game background as well as add some buttons and other important trackers/labels.
 Makes it possible to click all the buttons.
 	Shows the end game labels, “White Wins”, “Black Wins” and “Tie”.

 ## TurnSystem folder: